mummer4/mummer/README.md

         reference.
 If each input sequence is a chromosome, these features correspond to inter-chromosomal translocations.

-        NOTES:
+**Notes:**

 The estimated number of features, take inversions for example, represents the number of breakpoints classified as bordering an inversion.
 Therefore, since there will be a breakpoint at both the beginning and the end of an inversion, the feature counts are roughly double the number of inversion events.
 In addition, all counts are estimates and do not represent the exact number of each evolutionary event.

 Summing the fifth column (ignoring negative values) yeilds an estimate of the total inserted sequence in the reference.
 Summing the fifth column after removing DUP features yields an estimate of the total amount of unique (unaligned) sequence in the reference.
 Note that unaligned sequences are not counted, and could represent additional "unique" sequences.
-Use the 'dnadiff' script if you must recover this information.
+Use the `dnadiff` script if you must recover this information.
 Finally, the -q option switches references for queries, and uses the query coordinates for the analysis.

-   ** show-snps **

-        DESCRIPTION:
+###show-snps

+**Description:**

 This program reports polymorphism contained in a delta encoded alignment file output by either nucmer or promer.
-It catalogs all of the single nucleotide polymorphisms (SNPs) and insertions/deletions within the delta file
+It catalogs all of the single nucleotide polymorphisms (SNPs) and insertions/deletions within the delta file alignments.
-        alignments.
 Polymorphisms are reported one per line, in a delimited fashion similar to show-coords.
 Pairing this program with the appropriate MUMmer tools can create an easy to use SNP pipeline for the rapid identification of putative SNPs between any two sequence sets.

         USAGE:
         show-snps  [options]  <deltafile>